LongPham7/hybrid_aara_artifact/reviews/response_reound1.md

 your machine?
 We are happy that at least you successfully built the image on your machine.

+In Section 2 of the revised `README.pdf`, we refer the reader to Section 4.2 if they have trouble running the prebuilt image.

 > It would be good to add instructions in the README to recompile the code
 > directly inside the docker, and avoid those crashes.
 This would additionally
 > allow user to tweak the code directly inside the docker, and observe changes